Raider Quick Start Guide

 sbatch [ options ] my_job_script

 where my_job_script is the name of the file containing your batch script.
-For more information on using PBS or job scripts, see the Raider User Guide, the Raider Slurm Guide, or the sample script examples in the $SAMPLES_HOME directory on Raider.
+For more information on using Slurm or job scripts, see the Raider User Guide, the Raider Slurm Guide, or the sample script examples in the $SAMPLES_HOME directory on Raider.

 7. Batch Queues